Konjkov/pycasino/readme.md

 ### WFN definition keywords:
 * **BACKFLOW** Turns on backflow corrections.
 Backflow parameters are read from correlation.data
 * **USE_JASTROW**  Use a wave function of the Slater-Jastrow form.
-The Jastrow factor is read from the ‘JASTROW’ block in correlation.data
+The Jastrow factor is read from correlation.data
 * **USE_GJASTROW** Use gjastrow Jastrow factor.
 This Jastrow factor is defined in a parameters.casl file (work in progress).

 ### Cusp correction keywords: